ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 #### New resource group with Azure portal

-⚡ Please repeat the following steps for both resource groups
+⚡ Repeat the following steps for both resource groups

 As an alternative to use Azure CLI to create a new resource group, you can also complete the following steps in the Azure portal: